Hwang Min-kyoung

 Hwang Min-kyoung (born 2 June 1990) is a South Korean professional volleyball player.
 She is part of the South Korea women's national volleyball team.
 At club level, she plays for Suwon Hyundai Engineering & Construction Hillstate, where she is also the team captain, a role she has held for three years.

 Career

 She became a volleyball player from her elementary school final year.

-She participated at the 2011 FIVB Volleyball World Grand Prix, 2017 FIVB Volleyball World Grand Prix, 2017 FIVB Volleyball Women's World Grand Champions Cup.
+She participated at the 2011 FIVB Volleyball World Grand Prix, the 2017 FIVB Volleyball World Grand Prix, and the 2017 FIVB Volleyball Women's World Grand Champions Cup.